PoCInnovation/Workshops/software/22.Encore/README.md

 > :bulb: Note that `encore` provide his own version of the [sql](https://pkg.go.dev/database/sql) package named `sqldb`.

+:bulb: **In this workshop, you will need to write raw SQL queries to interfact with the database.
+To help you, we wrote a [little sheatcheet](./help/request.sql) with all queries involved.**

 #### Packet's time

 Now we will create our endpoints to manage our packets.